kjosib/kjosib.github.io/Girl/Voice.md

 ## Size/Resonance tips:

+* People tend to think they need to get smaller than actually necessary.
+Sharpness (a pronunciation feature) might be the problem.

 * Most people talk of raising the larynx.
 This is only part of the resonance picture, and maybe a false-start for feminizing.
 For shrinking the resonant cavity in the throat, it's much more important to gain control of the OPC muscles in the back of the throat.
 After that, the larynx will generally do the right thing reflexively, but you can adjust it a *little bit* to fine-tune a resonance that's basically in the right ballpark.
 Under voluntary control, one can easily raise the larynx too hard and cause harm over time.
 * Get some control over weight first.
 I got there with mimicry of the Patrick-Star / Yogi-Bear voice, but a better example might be the stereotypical smooth-jazz radio annoucer.
 It doesn't need to be great; just middling so you don't end up sounding like a Sponge-Bob when you achieve fem resonance.